hientran20040303/customer-tracker/README.md

-Coding challenge 3a: I will build a system for managing customer records using JavaScript arrays and objects.
+Coding Challenge 3a: I will build a system for managing customer records using JavaScript arrays and objects.